intentmedia/candidate-projects/terminal_pricing_api/README.md

 # Preface

 This is the standard code test that we ask all of our candidates to complete.
-We are looking for clean, simple, testable, object-oriented code written in Java or Ruby.
+We are looking for clean, simple, testable, object-oriented code written in Java, Ruby or Javascript.
 We ask that you don't use any external libraries to solve this problem; however, you may use external libraries or tools for build or testing purposes.

-Specifically, you may use a combination of JUnit, RUnit, Rspec, Bundler, Rake and Ant to assist your development.
+Specifically, you may use a combination of JUnit, RUnit, Rspec, Karma, Jasmine, Mocha, Bundler, Rake, Grunt, Gulp and Ant to assist your development.
 The test should be completed within 5 days, however you may request more time if necessary.

 # Problem